Unión Magdalena

 Unión Magdalena ([uˈnjom maɣðaˈlena]) commonly known as El Unión, and nicknamed as El Ciclón Bananero (The Banana Cyclone) and also Los Samarios (The Samarios), is a Colombian football club from the city of Santa Marta, capital of the department of Magdalena, founded on April 19 1953.
-They currently play in the Primera A, first division of the Dimayor.
+They compete in the Categoría Primera A, the first division of the Colombian football league system.

+The club's home ground is the Estadio Sierra Nevada, since 2018.

 Founded on 10 March 1951 as Deportivo Samarios, the club was re-founded as Unión Magdalena on 19 April 1953.
 The original playing squad was largely composed of Hungarians who were touring Colombia when their club, the Hungaria FbC Roma, was disbanded.

 History

 Unión Magdalena was founded as Deportivo Samarios on 10 March 1951.
-The team was founded with the help of José Eduardo Gnecco Correa and Eduardo Dávila Riascos and was formed by the squad of the Hungaria FbC Roma when it was disbanded after a tour in South America.
-The first team consisted in 10 Colombians, 8 Hungarians, 2 Yugoslavs, 1 Austrian, 1 Argentine, 1 Italian and 1 Romanian.
-Deportivo Samarios debuted on league that same year and placed 14th.
-That season, the team achieved the record of the biggest win in the Colombian league against Universidad, with a score of 12–1.
+The team was founded with the help of José Eduardo Gnecco Correa and Eduardo Dávila Riascos.
+It was formed by the Hungaria FbC Roma squad when it was disbanded after a tour in South America.
+The first team consisted of 10 Colombians, 8 Hungarians, 2 Yugoslavs, 1 Austrian, 1 Argentine, 1 Italian and 1 Romanian.
+Deportivo Samarios debuted in the league that same year and placed 14th.
+That season, the team achieved the record of the biggest win in the Colombian league against Universidad, scoring 12–1.

 The club was re-founded as Unión Magdalena on 19 April 1953.
 Unión has only won one championship, in 1968 playing against Deportivo Cali in the final, thus becoming the first football club of the Caribbean region of Colombia to win a football championship in history.
 Carlos Valderrama, born in Santa Marta and one of the most famous Colombian footballer, started his career in this club.

 Relegated in 2005 after losing 3–0 to Deportivo Pereira, Unión earned automatic promotion to the 2019 Categoría Primera A season, after playing 13 years in the second division football league.
 Despite qualifying for the semifinals of the 2019 Apertura, Unión's performance in the Finalización tournament was poor and the club ended up being relegated on 29 October after losing 3–1 to Once Caldas.

 Red and blue stripes compose the traditional shirt of the team, and its design is inspired by the Argentine club San Lorenzo de Almagro.